Anisotropic chiral cosmology: exact solutions: Introduction

-In recent years multi-scalar field cosmological models have drawn tremendous attention from the scientific community.
-In this cosmological scenario two or more scalar fields are considered to describe adequately the evolution of the Universe, and generally, the interaction of these scalar fields occur in the potential, in the kinetic terms or both.
-The advantages of multi-field cosmological models (over single field ones) is the introduction of new degrees of freedom allowing the explanation of several physical phenomena.
-In this setup, an inflationary stage can also be achieved \cite{Coley:1999mj, Copeland:1999cs}, even in the case where the fields are non interacting \cite{andrew2007}.
+Generally speaking, in this multi-scalar field cosmological models, the interaction of the scalar fields occur in the potential, the mixed kinetic terms or both.
+In this setup, an inflationary picture of the universe can also be achieved \cite{Coley:1999mj, Copeland:1999cs}, even if the interaction between the scalar fields does not take place \cite{andrew2007}.
 Moreover, multi-scalar fields models can also be used to explain the primordial inflation perturbations analysis \cite{Yokoyama:2007dw, Chiba:2008rp} or the assisted inflation \cite{Copeland:1999cs, andrew1998a}.
-Another appealing reason to work this models is that when two scalar fields are considered the crossing of the cosmological constant boundary ``-1'' can be described, in the litearature this models are known as quintom models \cite{Cai2009, Setare2008, Lazkoz2007,Leon2018} (single scalar field models do not have this malleability, since they only describe either the phantom or quintessence regime).
-Furthermore, this multi-field models can also tackle the hybrid inflation of the Universe, which gives an alternative graceful exit in comparison to the standard inflationary picture \cite{chimento,lindle, cope, kim,omar-epjp2017,Wands2008, Bond2006, Inomata2017}.
-From a phenomenological point of view, the most successful models are those that have incorporated quintessence scalar fields, slow-roll inflation, chiral cosmology connected with $f(R)$ theories and the nonlinear sigma model \cite{OSR, Liddle1998, barrow, ferreira, copeland1, copeland2, copeland3,andrew2007,gomez,capone,kolb,Vagnozzi,chervon1995,Chervon2013,Kaiser2014,Fomin2017,Chervon2019,Paliathanasis2019,Paliathanasis2020a,Paliathanasis2020b,Bamba:2012cp,Dimakis:2020tzc,Dimakis:2019qfs,Paliathanasis:2014yfa}.
+Another appealing reason to work with these models is that when two scalar fields are considered, the crossing of the cosmological constant boundary -1 can be described, in the litearature these models are known as quintom models \cite{Cai2009, Setare2008, Lazkoz2007,Leon2018} (single scalar field models do not have this malleability, since they only describe either the phantom or quintessence regime).
+Furthermore, this multi-field models can also tackle the hybrid inflation of the universe, which gives an alternative graceful exit in comparison to the standard inflationary picture \cite{chimento,lindle, cope, kim,omar-epjp2017,Wands2008, Bond2006, Inomata2017}.
+The most successful models, phenomenologically speaking, are those that have incorporated quintessence scalar fields, slow-roll inflation, chiral cosmology connected with $f(R)$ theories and the nonlinear sigma model \cite{OSR, Liddle1998, barrow, ferreira, copeland1, copeland2, copeland3,andrew2007,gomez,capone,kolb,Vagnozzi,chervon1995,Chervon2013,Kaiser2014,Fomin2017,Chervon2019,Paliathanasis2019,Paliathanasis2020a,Paliathanasis2020b,Bamba:2012cp,Dimakis:2020tzc,Dimakis:2019qfs,Paliathanasis:2014yfa}.